weaveworks/weave/site/how-it-works.md

 ### <a name="topology"></a>Topology Communication

-Topology is communicated over the TCP links between peers.
+Topology is communicated over the TCP links between peers, using a Gossip mechanism.
+Topology messages are sent every time a connection is added or deleted, and also periodically on a timer in case someone has missed an update.
-There are two message types:

-##### FetchAll
-This carries no payload.
-The receiver responds with the entire topology model as the receiver has it.
-FetchAll is sent:

- * when a new connection is established, by the peer that initiated the connection
- * when an update is received that references a peer that the receiver does not know
- * periodically, on a timer, in case any updates have been missed

-##### Update
-This carries a topology payload.
-This is sent:

-  * upon receipt of a FetchAll message, as above,
-  * when a connection is added - the update will contain the two peers that have just connected
-  * when a connection is deleted - the update will contain just the peer that lost the connection

-The
+Upon receiving an update, the
 receiver merges it with its own topology model.
 If the payload is a subset of the receiver's topology, no further action is taken.
 Otherwise, the receiver sends out to all its connections an